Logo

 * CAN and MERCOSUR countries: Bolivia, Columbia, Peru, Argentina, Brazil, Paraguay & Uruguay.

-Upon arrival in Galápagos, tourists must pay a fee to enter the Galápagos National Park – In cash only.
+Upon arrival in Galápagos, tourists must pay a fee to enter the Galápagos National Park.
 Children, residents of Ecuador, and citizens of certain South American nations, pay a reduced fee.
 Residents of Galápagos, and visitors under the age of two are exempt.

 Increase in Entry Fee